Dashel Cycle Helmets have been Certified to EN1078 - The European Standard.

 The liner foam in a Dashel helmet does not degrade over time and can withstand multiple impacts without damage, so minor drops whilst stationery or walking will not degrade it.
 E.g. If you sometimes drop your helmet on the pavement whilst you are securing your bike, you do not need to replace it.
 If you leave the helmet secured to the bike or carry it around in a backpack it could be subject to knocks, again these will not mean that you helmet needs replacing every 2-5 years.

-If you are involved in a major crash, you must replace your helmet.
-Please contact email@example.com and we will arrange a courier for your helmet so that we can assess the damage and dispose of it responsibly.
+If you are involved in a crash, you must replace your helmet.
+Please contact email@example.com and we will provide a return address for your helmet so that we can assess the damage and dispose of it responsibly.
 In return, we will offer you a discount off any subsequent purchases.

 International Safety Standards

-In 2017 Dashel will be applying for certification in other territories as its retail network grows.
+Dashel also has the South Korean cycle helmet standard and will be adding certification in other territories as its retail network grows.